sabihdordab/simple-toolbox/README.md

  ## Distinctiveness and Complexity:
  This Project is not similar to anything we have already created.
-My project is a Toolbox, About complexity, I tryed to use javascript more and i used forms in another way that connected to User model and...(forms.py file in account applation) , all of the web application is responsive to the different screen sizes and...
+My project is a Toolbox, About complexity, I tried to use javascript more and i used forms in another way that connected to User model and...(forms.py file in account applation) , all of the web application is responsive to the different screen sizes and...

 ## About Project:
 I have created a toolbox which has Time_tools , Date_tools , Notepad and Accounts applications.